mdally/Voronoi/README.md

 # Voronoi
-C++ library for computing and working with voronoi diagrams
+C++ implementation of Fortune's Algorithm for computing Voronoi diagrams